-1.27 Funnel with half rolls
+1.28 Funnel with half rolls

 MA enters in inverted flight and performs a quarter pirouette.
 MA then performs three superimposed circles in lateral inverted flight with the rotor disk tilt at least 45 degree from a horizontal plane.
-After each half funnel except the last the MA performs a half roll.
-After three funnels (and five half rolls) the MA exits in upright flight.
+After each half funnel except the last the MA performs a half roll centred on the centreline.
+After three funnels and five half rolls the MA exits in upright flight.
 The diameter of the circles should be at least 10 metres.